boristeo/transistor/README.md

 Thinking about how to do this whole CPU thing...
 I actually have very little idea of how to approach it.
 I think step 1 is to make the 32 registers, and make a state machine that takes opcodes in over serial (this will be easy, just collect 4 bytes; no support for RV-C) then returns the result over serial.
 This will let me quickly test the decode and ALU.
 Then I need to figure out how memory works.

 Speaking of memory, I want to have caches.
 Probably just L1 for now.
 In case I want L2 and L3, Intel seems to do 32k L1I, 32 L1D, 256k L2 per core then 2m * #cores shared L3.
 I'll worry about this later.

+## Day 3
+Started writing a RISC-V assembler in Python.
+Other than that I've just been researching how real systems do all this stuff